-The fair value of our VSE Aviation, Inc. subsidiary within our Aviation Group exceeded its carrying value by approximately 10% as of our 2016 annual goodwill impairment analysis.
-VSE Aviation's revenue and operating income for the first six months of 2017 deviated unfavorably from cash flow projections utilized in our 2016 annual impairment testing primarily caused by a temporary decrease in the demand for new parts.
-Based on these circumstances, we have determined that VSE Aviation is at risk of a future goodwill impairment if we are unsuccessful in growing revenue.
-The carrying value of our VSE Aviation, Inc. subsidiary included goodwill of approximately \$104.5 million as of June 30, 2017.
+The fair value of our VSE Aviation reporting unit, within our Aviation Group, exceeded its carrying value by approximately 10% as of our 2016 annual goodwill impairment analysis.
+While there has not been a significant contract or customer loss, VSE Aviation's revenue and operating income for the first nine months of 2017 did not meet our cash flow projections utilized in our 2016 annual impairment analysis.
+This decrease was primarily related to a decreased demand for new parts and slower than anticipated development of new business opportunities.
+We believe that these conditions are temporary and that the overall outlook for our Aviation business remains consistent with our long-term projections.
+However, based on the current operating performance, we have determined that VSE Aviation is at risk of a future goodwill impairment if there are future declines in our projections or if we are unsuccessful in implementing our revenue growth plans.
+Additionally, the fair value could be adversely affected by other market factors such as an increase in the weighted average cost of capital used in the income approach or decreases in the market multiples used in the market approach.
+The carrying value of our VSE Aviation reporting unit included goodwill of approximately \$104.5 million as of September 30, 2017.

-As of June 30, 2017, we have no intangible assets with indefinite lives and we had an aggregate of approximately \$199 million of goodwill associated with our acquisitions.
+As of September 30, 2017, we have no intangible assets with indefinite lives and we had an aggregate of approximately \$199 million of goodwill associated with our acquisitions.